**Caution this page may contain images of persons now deceased**

 would bounce/slide off the nut and hit the anvil surface, often causing

 damage to the (pretty soft) edge of the Ooyurka.
-These kind of slates have
+None of the original

 Besides the rainforest people had excellent two piece nutcrackers. - a